-1 Parints and Other Caretaker Relatives S 19 42 CFR 435.110 1902(a)(10)(A)(i)(I) 1931(b) and (d) Parents and Other Caretaker Relatives - Par below a standard established by the state. ents and other caretak er relatives of dependent children with household inco me at o The state attests that it operates this eligibil ity group in accordan ce with the following provisions: Individuals qualifying under this eligibric bility group must mee et the following criteria: Are parents or other caretaker rel (defined at 42 CFR 435.4) under atives (defined at 42 (age 18.
-Spouses of p CFR 435.4), including pregnant women, of dependent of arents and other caretaker relatives are also included. children The state elects the following opt ions: parents or other caretakers of children who are 18 yea condary school or the equivalent level of vocational or Options relating to the defini Options relating to the definition of caretaker relative (select any that apply): Options relating to the defini tion of dependent chil d (select the one that applies): The state elects to eliminate the requirement that a dependent child must be deprived of parental support or care by reason of the death, physical or mental incapacity, or absence from the home or unemployment of at least one parent. (• The child must be deprived of parental support or care, but a less restrictive standard is used to measure unemployment of the parent (select the one that applies): C The principal earner may work 100 or mo re hours per month and still qualify as unemployed.
+1 Parints and Other Caretaker Relatives S 19 42 CFR 435.110 1902(a)(10)(A)(i)(I) 1931(b) and (d) Parents and Other Caretaker Relatives - Par below a standard established by the state. ents and other caretak er relatives of dependent children with household inco me at o The state attests that it operates this eligibil ity group in accordan ce with the following provisions: Individuals qualifying under this eligible bility group must mee et the following criteria: Are parents or other caretaker rel (defined at 42 CFR 435.4) under atives (defined at 42 ( age 18.
+Spouses of p CFR 435.4), including pregnant women, of dependent of arents and other caretaker relatives are also included. children The state elects the following opt ions: parents or other caretakers of children who are 18 yea condary school or the equivalent level of vocational or Options relating to the defini tion of caretaker relat ive (select any that apply): Options relating to the defini tion of dependent chil d (select the one that applies): at a dependent child must be deprived of parental supp incapacity, or absence from the home or unemployme The child must be deprive unemployment of the part ed of parental support ent (select the one that t or care, but a less restrictive standard is used to measu at applies): ure C The principal earner may work 100 or mo re hours per month and still qualify as unemployed.
 Indicate the number of hours used: hours C The principal carner may carn up to a spec cific dollar amount and still qualify as unemployed.
 Indicate the specific dollar limit of earnin ngs: \$ Other less restrictive standard Name of other standard Description 1 + Under-empl oyed Two-parent households are only required to have income below the state established need standard for the family size. x